 There’s no doubt that the low end is bolder and more forward than the rest of the frequency range, but it’s not as unwieldy as some Beats naysayers would have you believe.

 We’d just like it slightly tighter and more insightful for a more refined sound – you get power here, but not much nuance.
+Certainly, more detailed performers can be found in the similarly priced Sony WH-1000XM3 and cheaper AKG Y400.

 Indeed that’s often the case across the board.
 These play to their strengths by going big on excitement, throwing themselves enthusiastically behind any piece of music, and doing a good job rhythmically.